bmonreal/adv_lab_data_analysis/likelihood/README.md

 Write a function that returns the *negative* log likelihood of the data-theory comparison from Exercise 4, with the arctangent.
 Use `scipy.minimize` to find the minimum negative log likelihood, e.g the maximum likelihood.

+NOTE: when you are looking at any of the scipy.stats probability distributions

 #### Exercise 6a: Refit the exercise-1 fake dataset using log likelihoods

 Remember the Exercise 1 narrowpeak distribution---the one where we generated Laplacian noise?
 You can use `scipy.stats.laplace.pdf` to get probabilities.